srepetsk/gw-style/_pages/new-stories.md

 &nbsp;

 See the Creative Commons wiki for more on <a href="https://wiki.creativecommons.org/wiki/Best_practices_for_attribution#This_is_an_ideal_attribution" target="_blank">best practices</a>.

-&nbsp;
 <h5>Google Images</h5>
 Images that are licensed for use which come from Google Images can be difficult to find an author or title for.
 In this case use whatever information you have in the standard attribution format: <em>(Image: Bob Example/A Website)</em>
-<h5>Public Domain</h5>
-There is no legal requirement to cite public domain images but you should do it anyway.

 &nbsp;